Yellow-tailed woolly monkey: Habitat and distribution

 The yellow-tailed woolly monkey is one of the least known of the primate species.
 It is also one of the largest neotropical primates.
 They are regularly found in the tropical Andes.
 Their habitat is characterized as rough terrain consisting of steep mountain sides and deep river gorges, with canopy heights of 20–25 m.
 Cloud forest, the habitat of this monkey, are in high altitudes and often have cloud coverage near or in them.
 The last estimated population count was less than 250 individuals.
 The current habitat of the yellow-tailed monkey is fragmented due to deforestation, as is the population.
 This can hinder reproduction, as it limits an already limited population.
 The Yellow-Tailed monkey has never been subject to a full census so exact numbers vary.
-A study was done to exam the population however the terrain and fragmented populations made this difficult.
+A study was done to examine the population however the terrain and fragmented populations made this difficult.

 The yellow-tailed woolly monkey lives in the montane cloud forests of the Peruvian Andes at elevations of 1500–2700 m above sea level in the departments of Amazonas and San Martin, as well as bordering areas of La Libertad, Huánuco, and Loreto.
 Its habitat is characterized by steep gorges and ravines.
 The original extent of its habitat is estimated to be around 11000 km2, but recent estimates put the remaining habitat at between 6000 and 7000 km2.